 Dear Dr. Göbel,

-I would like to thank you very much for your answer, which, like many others today, helps me online and in a very real way.
-Regarding amitriptyline, liver and naproxen, everything has now been answered for me.
-And you are absolutely right about the fearful image of therapy.
-There is always a “co-dependence” of the entire family, which makes it clear to you with every attack and every intake how bad it is and that you shouldn't take something so often...
+Thank you so much for your reply, which, like so many others today, has helped me both online and in real life.
+Everything I need to know about amitriptyline, the liver, and naproxen is now clear.
+And you're absolutely right about the anxiety surrounding the therapy.
+There's always a kind of "co-dependency" within the whole family, which makes it painfully clear with every attack and every dose how bad it all is and that you shouldn't take it so often…

-A small question: Since you are primarily talking about migraines and migraine medications: I assume your answer (as far as the acceptable frequency <10x and the positive image of the therapy is concerned) also includes tension headaches and their medication (ibuprofen)?
+A quick question: Since you mainly talk about migraines and migraine medication: I assume your answer (regarding the acceptable frequency <10x and the positive view of the therapy) also includes tension headaches and their medication (ibuprofen)?

-I wish you a relaxing evening later and send kind regards from the Electoral Palatinate
+I wish you a relaxing evening later and send kind regards from the Kurpfalz region,

 Peter